How To Create Your Personal

 Sometimes I add a few tablespoons of raw organic apple cider vinegar, a natural astringent.
 The ratio of cider vinegar to tea depends on what works for your skin type.

+Toners should be done after cleansing and before putting on anything else.
 To use toner properly, after cleansing, pat your face dry with a clean soft towel.
 Then, place some toner onto a cotton pad and gently wipe the skin beginning in the center and moving outward.
 Don’t forget your neck!

-Toners can also be applied using your clean hands.
+I like applying toner with my clean hands.
 Pour a bit of toner into your palms or place your toner in a small spray bottle to create your own "toner mist."
 Then gently massage the toner into the skin.

 One of the most essential components of healthy facial skin is moisture.
 Proper hydration is key to retaining a healthy glow.